Second stimulus check: will there be an additional payment in August?

 The first CARES Act was passed by the Senate on 25 March, it passed the House the next day and was signed by President Trump on 27 March.
 The very first stimulus checks arrived in people’s bank accounts on the weekend of 11 and 12 of April, meaning there is a lag time of around two weeks from the bill becoming law to people receiving payments.
 The first big round of payments actually hit people’s banks on 15 April.

 Second stimulus check legislation delayed to September

-If, however, the negotiations fail to produce a bill by August recess, the whole process would move to September.
-Then, in a best case scenario, the bill would go through the Senate at the very earliest on 8 September (presuming negotiations continued over August even with lawmakers away from Washington and ready to press on as soon as they got back).
+With negotiations failing to produce a bill by the August recess, the whole process will likely now be delayed until September.
+The Senate is scheduled to reconvene on 8 September, Then, in a best case scenario, the bill would go through the Senate at the very earliest on 9 September (presuming negotiations continued over August even with lawmakers away from Washington and ready to press on as soon as they got back).

 Live coverage of the coronavirus crisis

 You can follow live, US-focused coverage of the coronavirus crisis with our dedicated live blog.

 - Real Madrid-Atlético Madrid Carvajal hands Zidane a fresh problem for Atletico derby